 “Existing Resource” shall have the meaning as defined in the CHWM Contract.

+“Federal Base System (FBS)” meaning as set forth in Section 3(10) of the Northwest Power Act, 16 U.S.C. § 839a(10).

 “Federal Columbia River Power System (FCRPS)” means the integrated power system that includes, but is not limited to, the transmission system constructed and operated by BPA and the hydroelectric dams in the Pacific Northwest constructed and operated by the U.S. Army Corps of Engineers and the Bureau of Reclamation.

+“Firm Power and Surplus (FPS)” means the Firm Power and Surplus Products and Service Rate Schedule, or its successor, as established in a Section 7(i) Process.

 “Firm Slice Amount” means a customer’s Slice Percentage multiplied by the CHWM System.

+“Firm Surplus” means the amount of Forecast Firm Inventory remaining after all of BPA’s power obligations are met as calculated in a 7(i) Process.

 “Fiscal Year (FY)” means the period beginning each October 1 and ending the following September 30.

 “Forced Outage Reserve Service (FORS)” means a service that provides an agreed-to amount of capacity and energy during forced outages and other specific events of a qualifying resource as defined in the CHWM Contract.

 “Forecast Annual Net Load” means a customer’s forecast annual Total Retail Load less Existing Resources, Specified Resources added to the Tier 1 Allowance Amount, Consumer-Owned Resources serving On-site Consumer Load, NLSLs, and Above-CHWM Load.
-This is used for calculating the Marginal True-Up Charge for Block and Slice products, as described in Section 4.2.2.
+This is used for calculating the Tier 1 Marginal Energy True-Up Charge for Block and Slice products, as described in Section 4.2.2.

 “Forecast Firm Inventory” means a forecast quantity of firm power that remains after all obligations are met, except obligations served at a Tier 2 Rate as determined in each 7(i) Process.
 Forecast Firm Inventory is used solely for determining the Long-Term Tier 2 Rate, as described in Section 5.1.

-“Federal Base System (FBS)” meaning as set forth in Section 3(10) of the Northwest Power Act, 16 U.S.C. § 839a(10).

-“Federal Columbia River Power System (FCRPS)” means the integrated power system that includes, but is not limited to, the transmission system constructed and operated by BPA and the hydroelectric dams in the Pacific Northwest constructed and operated by the U.S. Army Corps of Engineers and the Bureau of Reclamation.

-“Firm Power and Surplus (FPS)” means the Firm Power and Surplus Products and Service Rate Schedule, or its successor, as established in a Section 7(i) Process.

-“Firm Slice Amount” means a customer’s Slice Percentage multiplied by the CHWM System.

-“Firm Surplus” means the amount of Forecast Firm Inventory remaining after all of BPA’s power obligations are met as calculated in a 7(i) Process.

-“Forced Outage Reserve Service (FORS)” means a service that provides an agreed-to amount of capacity and energy to load during the forced outages and other contractually defined events of a qualifying resource.
+“Forecast Year” means the Fiscal Year ending one full year prior to the commencement of a Rate Period.

 “General Rate Schedule Provisions (GRSPs)” means BPA’s published rate schedule as determined in each 7(i) Process.

 “Heavy Load Hour (HLH)” means hours ending 0700 through 2200 hours Pacific Prevailing Time (PPT), Monday through Saturday, excluding holidays as designated by the North American Electric Reliability Corporation (NERC).
-BPA may update this definition as necessary to conform to standards of the Western Electricity Coordinating Council (WECC), North American Energy Standards Board (NAESB), or NERC.
+BPA may propose to update this definition in a 7(i) Process to conform to standards of the Western Electricity Coordinating Council (WECC), North American Energy Standards Board (NAESB), or NERC.

 “Improvement Proposal” meaning as described in Section 9.2.